OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Gelato/gelato-vrf.md

 ## Step 6: Pass dedicated msg.sender

-When you're ready to deploy your Gelato VRF-compatible contract, an important step is to include the dedicated msg.sender as a constructor parameter.
-This ensures that your contract is set up to work with the correct operator for fulfilling the randomness requests..
-It's crucial for ensuring that only authorized requests are processed.
+When you're ready to deploy your Gelato VRF-compatible contract, an important step is to include the dedicated `msg.sender` as a constructor parameter.
+This ensures your contract is set up to work with the correct operator to fulfill the randomness requests.
+It's crucial to ensure that only authorized requests are processed.

 ```solidity
 // SPDX-License-Identifier: MIT